 Zero tolerance sounds like a strong position – but that’s all it is – a position.
 What is more relevant, straightforward and therefore achievable, is to declare a commitment to a culture of ‘personal accountability and respect’.

 Finally, when someone complains of sexual harassment, it’s essential that this is investigated impartially.
-A university that investigates such allegations using its own staff, particularly academics, runs the risk not only of protracting the investigation itself due to the time pressures on staff, but also of applying unconscious bias.
+A university that investigates such allegations using its own staff, particularly academics, runs the risk not only of protracting the sexual harassment investigation itself due to the time pressures on staff, but also of applying unconscious bias.
 Even the best trained internal investigating officer will bring that bias to bear, for example in terms of protecting their own value to the institution.
 The nature of university work can silence people from complaining and from responding to a complaint “because of fear for their own precarious positions inside the institutional hierarchy.
 There may be reasons linked to fears about career retention and progression that motivate silence”It is not only cheaper and faster to use a professional external investigator, but the complainant, the respondent, and the university will know that the process was unbiased and fair.

 Not until complainants believe that they will be taken seriously, and treated sensitively and fairly, and everyone on campus understands their responsibility to respect their fellow students and staff, will sexual harassment begin to become less of a problem for Britain’s universities.

 CMP Resolutions is working with some of the UK’s top universities to facilitate bystander intervention training and independently investigate allegations and complaints of harassment and unwanted sexual conduct, call Richard for more details, 01763 852 225.